dkovacs24/ReviOS_faq/README.md

-**Before using this faq, please do your own research, look around on the [Revi site](https://www.revi.cc/), there specifically the [Post-install](https://www.revi.cc/revios/post-install) configurations/installations and the [Workspace](https://www.revi.cc/revios/workspace) for fixes, enable and disable configurations!**
+**Before using this faq, please do your own research, look around on the [Revi site](https://www.revi.cc/), there specifically the [Post-install](https://www.revi.cc/revios/post-install) configurations/installations and the [Workspace](https://www.revi.cc/revios/workspace) for fixes, enable and disable configurations.
+Also use Google (or the search engine of your choice), especially with not Revi related questions.
+You can find here things that are on the Revi website, but people are dumb, and going to ask it anyway.**

 - [ReviOS frequently asked questions](#revios-frequently-asked-questions)
   - [How to install ReviOS](#how-to-install-revios)